 When it comes to creating art, I'm often focused on the end result rather than process.
 This can be challenging when I have a 50 hour image waiting to be created and I'm not always 'in the moment'.
 I've often felt agitated or unsatisfied until I'm on the home stretch and working on the last 10-20% of an image.

 I want to bring beauty into reality

 My philosophy for creating has always been "because it looks cool".
-A sentiment I share with one of my favoured anime directors (Yoshiaki Kawajiri).
+A sentiment I share with one of my favoured anime directors Yoshiaki Kawajiri.
+As well as comic artist Todd McFarlane.
 I care about the aesthetics more than the deeper meaning behind the image.
 Every artwork an artist creates will communicate something, but my aim is to convey my own tastes with a literal illustration.
 Style, technique and subject often takes precedent over producing narrative, mood, something abstract and ambiguous.

 Don't get me wrong, I can walk into a modern art gallery and understand what I'm looking at, unlike the laymen who might question "what the hell is this supposed to be?", but I have little interest in producing modern art and hate the pretentious side to it.
 Ascribing meaning to nothing then giving yourself a pat on the back?
 Yuck!

 If an image doesn't look as close to perfect as I'm able to produce, I'm unhappy.
 I'm bound by the limits of my own competency, so while I know I'll never achieve true perfection, if such a thing exists, at least I'll try to get as close to the best thing I'm capable of.
 Not that perfectionism is an INTJ specific trait, but there's satisfaction when the plan comes together and everything looks just right.